Zero to the power of zero: IEEE floating-point standard

 The pow variant is inspired by the pow function from C99, mainly for compatibility.
 It is useful mostly for languages with a single power function.
 The pown and powr variants have been introduced due to conflicting usage of the power functions and the different points of view (as stated above).

 Programming languages

 The C and C++ standards do not specify the result of 0^{0} (a domain error may occur).
 But for C, as of C99, if the normative annex F is supported, the result for real floating-point types is required to be 1 because there are significant applications for which this value is more useful than NaN (for instance, with discrete exponents); the result on complex types is not specified, even if the informative annex G is supported.
-The Java standard, the .NET Framework method System.Math.Pow, Julia, and Python also treat 0^{0} as 1.
+The Java method java.lang.Math.pow, the .NET Framework method System.Math.Pow, Julia, and Python also treat 0^{0} as 1.
 Some languages document that their exponentiation operation corresponds to the pow function from the C mathematical library; this is the case with Lua's ^ operator and Perl's ** operator (where it is explicitly mentioned that the result of 0**0 is platform-dependent).